 3. Batteries which require unusually frequent watering may indicate overcharging.
-Review charging practices and/or battery is fully charged.
-Use distilled water.
-Fill only to level indicated on battery, adjustment of transformer taps in charger.
+Review charging practices and/or adjustment of transformer taps in charger.

-4. Gravity should be kept between 1175 (30% charged) and 1260 (100% charged), and gravity readings of all cells should be within a 10 point range.
-When they are not, an equalizing charge should be applied. to information under "Charging Time Chart".
+should be kept between 1175 (30% charged) and 1260 (100% charged), and gravity readings of all cells should be within a 10 point range.
+When they are not, an equalizing charge should be applied. to information under "Charging Time Chart" in Charger Handbook.
+4. Gravity unsartsfactory, until satisfactory charging continues for a four week period, then keep record on